yathindrakodithuwakku/asgardeo-auth-spa-token-exchange/samples/choreo-token-exchange-react-app/README.md

 We encourage you to report issues, improvements, and feature requests creating [Github Issues](https://github.com/asgardeo/asgardeo-auth-spa-token-exchange/issues).

-Important: And please be advised that security issues must be reported to security@wso2com, not as GitHub issues, in order to reach the proper audience.
+Important: Please be advised that security issues must be reported to security@wso2com, not as GitHub issues, in order to reach the proper audience.
 We strongly advise following the WSO2 Security Vulnerability Reporting Guidelines when reporting the security issues.

 ## License